CarrLab/TLA/documentation/TLA_doc.md

 ### 3. SSH Risk detector

 This function calculates the average values in each stratum of the explanatory variable _X_, and reports if a significant difference between any two strata levels exists, indicating that the factor is a risk factor for the stratification structure.
-It outputs means of explained variable in each stratum and the t-test for differences every pair of strata (with the corresponding multiple comparison correction for p-values)
+It outputs means of explained variable in each stratum and the t-test for differences between every pair of strata (with the corresponding multiple comparison correction for p-values)

 ### 4. SSH Ecological detector